JamieThompson101/Logo-Maker/README.md

 ## Questions:

-If you have any further questions or comments, please contact my via my [github](https://github.com/JamieThompson101)
+If you have any further questions or comments, please contact me via my [github](https://github.com/JamieThompson101)